 Here are a few steps you can take to get yourself squared away with your accounting practices:

-- Choose technology, apps, and a TMS to reduce manual entry, automatically calculate the fuel used, handle invoicing, easily integrate with QuickBooks for trucking, and create a centralized, online document repository.
+- Choose technology, apps, and a TMS to reduce manual entry, automatically calculate the fuel used, handle invoicing, easily integrate with QuickBooks for trucking, and take advantage of digital document management.
 Doing this will reduce time spent filling out paperwork and avoid inaccuracies.

 - Carefully save and track your receipts, whether you gather them electronically via apps, electronic logging devices (ELDs), or notebooks and receipt envelopes, noting the location, amount, reason, and date of all the costs.